talhaamir4130/Stocks-with-go/README.md

 - If new `close` is lower than the `low`, update the `low`
 - Pick a random number between 0 to 1000 and add it to the volume

+Ticks will be published as newline delimited JSON objects.